microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 Click on the higher dot in the chart.
 Observe the plan in the lower hand window showing a Clustered Index Scan for the table variable.
 This is the query plan with dbcompat of 130.
 Move your cursor over the higher dot to show the query execution numbers for this plan.

 Notice the average duration is less than 1 second but the total duration for all executions is ~13 seconds (your times may vary depending on compute resources for SQL Server).
-This doesn't seem bad for the business needs require this query to run faster.
+This may not seem all that bad but the business requires faster query execution.

 ![Query Stats for Slower Plan](./graphics/query_stats_for_slower_plan.png)